top of page

 • Keep your home flood-ready.
 Declutter drains and gutters.
 Install plumbing check valves.
 Consider installing a sump pump with a backup battery.
 Move valued items to higher levels in the house.

-• Homeowner’s insurance policies do not cover flooding.
-Obtain coverage for potential flood losses through the NFIP.
+• Homeowner’s insurance does not cover damage from floodingGet coverage for potential flood losses through the NFIP.

 • Make a Plan.
 Identify and practice evacuation routes, shelter plans, and flash flood response.

 • Build a Kit.
 Gather supplies in case you have to leave immediately or if services are cut off.
 Obtain extra batteries and charging devices for phones and other critical equipment.
 Keep in mind each person’s specific needs, including medication.
-Don’t forget the needs of pets.
+Don’t forget pets' needs.

 • Keep important documents like insurance and vaccination records in a waterproof container.
 Photograph documents and property to create password-protected digital copies.